network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 ## Root-causing Responsiveness

-Once an RPM result has been generated one might be tempted to try to localize the source of a potential low responsiveness.
+Once a responsiveness result has been generated one might be tempted to try to localize the source of a potential low responsiveness.
 The responsiveness measurement is however aimed at providing a quick, top-level view of the responsiveness under working conditions the way end-users experience it.